MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/France/france-local-functionality.md

   - "fr-fr"
 ---
 # France Local Functionality
-The following topics describe the local functionality in the French version of [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+The following topics describe the local functionality in the French version of ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->.

 ## In This Section
  [What's New\-duplicate 6](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/what-s-new-duplicate-6.md)